VictorOmoboye/victoromoboye/README.md

 ---
 ## 💼Portfolio 👇
+**Disclaimer⚠️:**
+*The datasets, analyses, and reports presented in this portfolio are synthetic and created solely for demonstration purposes.
+They do not contain real proprietary, confidential, or sensitive information from any company, institution, or individual.
+These examples are designed to showcase my technical skills in data science and data analysis while adhering to ethical guidelines and respecting data privacy.*

 <!--
 **VictorOmoboye/victoromoboye** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.